Indianapolis Motor Speedway

 On the tour bus at the start a Colts fan sat down next to me – she had a football shirt on, it was easy to guess!
 As usual with Yanks she started gabbling away to me.
 But she was OK and we had quite an interesting chat.
 I told her I was going to the game and she gave me some tips for later about timings and the like.
 We go into the museum together after the Grounds Tour.
 She then goes off to walk round with her friends whilst I browse the cars and exhibits.

 It’s all very well done and impressive – well worth a visit – but I refuse to pay $25 for a t-shirt.
 And if you go to the circuit, do the Grounds Tour, which takes you around the track.
 These are timed events and they do get full, so book ahead.

 “The Boy Is Back In Town” *

-Anyway, it’s a nice warm sunny day and there’s time to kill so I wander around the city seeking out landmarks, many of which are very impressive.
+I’d pre-booked a space in a parking lot downtown via ParkWhiz, reasonably near the stadium.
+It’s a nice warm sunny day.
+With time to kill I wander around the city seeking out landmarks, many of which are very impressive.
 The central downtown area is quite compact, something I’m used to in US cities.
-I find a 9/11 Memorial that looks like it’s made of steel girders from the World Trade Center, but there’s no plaque or anything around the memorial to acknowledge this, which I find most strange.
+I find a 9/11 Memorial that looks like it’s made of steel girders from the World Trade Center.
+However there’s no plaque or anything around the memorial to acknowledge this, which I find most strange.